eupnea-project/eupnea-project.github.io/README.md

 4. ``sudo mkswap /dev/zram0``
 5. ``sudo swapon /dev/zram0 -p 10``

-#### Fan Control/ectool:
+#### Fan control/ectool:
 To install the chromeos ectool utility run: ``install-ectool``

-#### Installing to Internal Storage
+#### Installing to internal storage

 This will wipe ChromeOS(or any other currently installed OS).
 It is always possible to [restore ChromeOS using a recovery USB](https://support.google.com/chromebook/answer/1080595?hl=en).
 It's recommended to [setup audio](?id=enable-audio) and confirm all hardware is working correctly(touchpad, touchscreen, speakers) before proceeding.
-If you are sure you want to install to internal, run ``install-to-internal`` in the terminal.
+If you are sure you want to install to internal storage, run ``install-to-internal`` in the terminal.